 Iran is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

-Iran has a large underground economy, spurred by uneven taxation, widespread smuggling, sanctions evasion, currency exchange controls, and a large Iranian expatriate community.
-Pervasive corruption continues within Iran’s ruling and religious elite, government ministries, and government-controlled business enterprises.
+Iran has a large underground economy, spurred in part by uneven taxation, widespread Islamic Revolutionary Guard Corps (IRGC) corruption and smuggling, sanctions evasion, currency exchange controls, and a large Iranian expatriate community.
+Pervasive corruption continues within Iran’s ruling and religious elite, the IRGC, government ministries, and governmentcontrolled business enterprises.

 Iran remains a major transit route for opiates smuggled from Afghanistan through Pakistan to the Persian Gulf, Turkey, Russia, and Europe.
-At least 40 percent of opiates leaving Afghanistan enter or transit Iran.
-Most opiates and hashish are smuggled into Iran across its land borders with Afghanistan and Pakistan, although maritime smuggling has increased as traffickers seek to avoid Iranian border interdiction efforts.
+Most drugs are smuggled into Iran across its land borders with Afghanistan and Pakistan, although maritime smuggling has increased as traffickers seek to avoid Iranian border interdiction efforts.
 In 2015, Iran’s minister of interior estimated the combined value of narcotics trafficking and sales in Iran at $6 billion annually.

 On November 2018, President Trump announced that the remaining sanctions that had been lifted or waived pursuant to the JCPOA come back into full effect on November 5, 2018.
 OFAC has published updated additional frequently asked questions (FAQs) that provide guidance on the sanctions that are to be reimposed and the relevant wind-down periods.

 On 6 August 2018, President Trump announced the Executive Order, “Reimposing Certain Sanctions With Respect to Iran”.
 Frequently Asked Questions and Amendments to Existing Iran-related Frequently Asked Questions were published